What was the defining moment in your life that set you on the path of becoming a viticulturist?

 Your greatest bottle of wine ever?

 Do you enjoy cooking to show your wines off at their best or do you leave that to others?
+If yes what do you enjoying cooking most?

 What is your favourite style of food?